 The Department of Geosciences at Western Michigan University has a long history of quality education, research and public service.
-These achievements were made possible by our dedicated faculty, staff and students.
+These achievements have been made possible by our dedicated faculty, staff and students.
 We continue to grow with an unwavering commitment to succeed and by remembering our past.
-In 2015, our department celebrates its 50th anniversary.
+In 2015, our department celebrated its fiftieth anniversary!

 Important events in the History of the Department